 Like other parrots, this bird is listed on Appendix 2 of The Convention on the International Trade in Endangered Species (CITES).
 Trade of birds trapped in the wild is illegal, but fortunately, the Senegal breeds very well in captivity.
 Prospective owners usually have no trouble finding captive-bred pets.

 The Senegal parrot is a small/medium-sized bird, growing as an adult to about 10 inches in length measured from the beak to the end of the tail.
-Adults weigh from 4 to 6 ounces.
+Adults weigh from four to six ounces.

 This parrot can live up to 50 years in captivity.
 In the wild, 20 to 30 years is more common.